There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 However, if you plan on traveling to Mexico, Canada, or Latin America, you can always add Sprint Open World for free, which is eligible with LTE and GSM handsets.
 This option includes unlimited talk, unlimited text, and 1GB of high-speed data.
 However, you will be charged $30 per GB after that (though you will be billed in KB increments).

-When it comes to Sprint roaming charges, you can find out what you'll be paying when you're traveling in certain countries by checking out its International Travel tool.
+When it comes to Sprint roaming charges, you can find out what you'll be paying when you're traveling in certain countries by checking out this network operator's International Travel tool.
 From there, you can select the destination and the device you'll be traveling with.
 From there, you can view the International Rates, as well as other details including Coverage, Speed, Amount, Price, and Overage.
 Unfortunately, Sprint doesn't provide a full list of international roaming charges.

 Verizon International Roaming Charges